GridinSoft Threat Intelligence

 Detection

-GridinSoft identifies the sample as PUP.MyCleanPC.
+GridinSoft identifies the sample as PUP.MyCleanPC, part of the PUP threat category.

 Timeline

-First seen 2025-06-13 23:01:50 (11 months ago); latest analysis 2025-06-13 23:01:50 (11 months ago).
+First seen 2025-06-13 23:01:50 (a year ago); latest analysis 2025-06-13 23:01:50 (a year ago).

 Publisher context